Requiem for the Innocents

 Interview with the Author (in progress)

-Innocents Pray is a very intriguing book.
+Requiem for the Innocents is a very intriguing book.
 I kept reading, trying to decide if Libby was going to succumb to the cancer invading her body.
 Would Vic, her husband ever realize that keeping his home and family together was important rather than jetting off to who knows where to install medical equipment for the company he works for?
 Not that his job isn’t important, but doesn’t God also desire for one to keep his family together?
 How were Libby and Vic missing the vital issues that their son Jordan was struggling through and why were they passing it off as just everyday things a teenager goes through?
 What part did Nona, Libby’s companion and nurse serve in all this?
 And how was Brother Abel connected?

 --Shelley Wilburn, author of Walking Healed

 A complex group of protagonists, a sinister plot, and a curvy road of twists and turns.
 Lickel knows how to bring to life an issue from today’s world, and a illness that perhaps most men-kind dread.
 Add to that the choices being made, and you will have a book that will open your eyes and keep you thinking long after you finish it.